niche.rs about

 Enums need to store which variant is active (the discriminant) alongside the variant's data.
 The compiler uses two strategies:

 In the straightforward approach, the compiler reserves extra bytes for a tag that records which variant is active.
-The tag size depends on how many variants the enum has: 1 byte covers up to 256 variants, 2 bytes cover more, and so on.
+The tag size depends on how many variants the enum has: 1 byte covers up to 256, 2 bytes more, and so on.

 enum Shape {